The Underlying Reasons for Anorexia and Bulimia – Therapists in Durham

 If you happen to survive the odds you will still find yourself trapped in an endless cycle of guilt, shame, and depression.
 Suicidal tendencies are often linked to destructive cycles such as these.
 The battle against eating disorders isn’t a struggle you have to fight alone.
 If you happen to be in Durham there are people you can ask for help.

 Taking the first step is usually the toughest, but after that you may find it easier when others are there for you.
-We have counselors who know what you are going through and can help you come out a better person.
+We have counselors and psychologists who know what you are going through and can help you come out a better person.